Ankur-Deka/Machine-Learning-Notebooks/README.md

-# Simple experiments mainly related to Machine Learning
+# Simple experiments on Machine Learning

 In most of the following experiments, I try to implement things from scratch.
 The focus is on understanding rather than achieving the state-of-the-art results.
+So far I have implemented Gaussian Process, Variational Auto Encoder (VAE), Natural Gradient and Learning Trigonometric Functions using Neural Networks.

 1. `Gaussian Process.ipynb`: Gaussian Process.
 	<p float="center">